mcfnord/cem/src/sforce.md

 confirm in the finished product?
 Specs, requirements, and prototypes are vaporware.
-While I'm often working with these clues to build out a skeleton of user-specific or developer-oriented task lists, I write about apps that run.
+While I'm often working with these clues to build out a skeleton of user-specific or developer-oriented tasks, I still write about apps that run.
 Those pre-product sources suggest explanations of features, special cases, and caveats that might help a user use the software.
 I'll pass along everything written in these